• Skip to primary navigation

 Marbling and Flavor

-Juicy and succulent steaks are a swoon-worthy dish for many meat-lovers.
+Juicy and juicy steaks are a swoon-worthy dish for many meat-lovers.

-Marbling is the white streaks of fat that is found interspersed in beef that enhances and intensifies its flavor profile.
+Marbling is the white streaks of fat that is found interspersed in beef that enhances and intensifies its flavor.

 The more marbling a steak has, the more tender and flavorful it will be.